-Public library services are poor or completely lacking in small, rural, and remote Indigenous communities.
+Public library services are insufficient or completely lacking in small, rural, and remote Indigenous communities.
 Many communities have no access to properly funded public libraries, especially those on reserves or in remote regions.
-There’s a lack of materials produced and published in Indigenous languages which contributes to an overall lack of resources.
+There is a lack of materials produced and published in Indigenous languages.
 Advocacy groups have called on governments to provide more funding.

-New pension information for CUPE members working in public libraries shows that about 92 per cent of these members can participate in a registered pension plan.
+About 92% of CUPE members working in public libraries can participate in a registered pension plan.
 Defined benefit plans are the most common type of pension and are typically provided through the City or Municipal Pension Plan.

 Most part-time and casual workers are excluded from workplace pension plans or are required to meet high standards to be eligible.
 This hits workers at smaller library boards, mostly staffed by part-time workers, especially hard.

 CUPE launched its first-ever, national library campaign to raise awareness of the important services provided by library workers in communities across the country.
 The social media campaign demands that employers and governments adequately fund and protect the important services that library workers provide.
 The campaign’s theme is Library Workers Bring Your Library to Life!